 a two-element vector, where the second element is used to set the

 t at which to obtain the linear model.

 The ordering of the states from the nonlinear model to the linear model is maintained.
-For Simulink systems, a string variable that contains the block name associated with each state can be obtained using
+For Simulink systems, a character vector variable that contains the block name associated with each state can be obtained using

 [sizes,x0,xstring] = sys

 xstring is a vector of strings whose ith